Hutchinson Kennel Club

 The applicant is to have two member sponsors (who are in good standing).
 The sponsor will provide you with a membership application.
-The sponsors will invite the applicant to attend a regular club meeting as a guest and they will be introduced.
+The sponsors will invite the applicant to attend a regular club meeting, in person, as a guest and they will be introduced.

-Once introduced (1st Meeting), the applicant must attend two additional regular monthly meetings.
-At the 4th meeting they attend the new applicant will be voted on by the other members.
+Once introduced (1st Meeting), the applicant must attend one additional regular monthly meetings (via zoom or in person).
+At the 3rd meeting they attend in person, the new applicant will be voted on by the other members.
 Affirmative votes of 2/3 of the members present are required to elect the applicant.
 An applicant who has been rejected may not apply for membership within 6 months.

 Sponsors may not be members of the same household.
 The sponsors are to mentor the new member for two years.
 The mentor is to remind the new member of all meetings, dinners, and club-sponsored events and to answer any questions that he or she may have.